 The very first North American Indigenous Games (NAIG) took place in 1990, following the twenty-year journey that led to the unveiling of the dream of having one of the largest Indigenous sport and culture events in North America!

-Since the first year, the NAIG have been held eight times and now welcome over 5,000 Aboriginal youth in 14 traditional and modern sports!
+Since the first year, the NAIG have been held nine times and now welcome over 5,000 Aboriginal youth in 14 traditional and modern sports!

 For further information about the NAIG:visit the NAAG Council.